dhruvdcoder/wandb-allennlp/README.md

 4. (Coming Soon) Running parallel bayesian hyperparameter search for any AllenNLP model on a slurm managed cluster using [Weights & Biases](https://www.wandb.com/).
 Again without a single line of extra code.

 5. (Coming Soon) Support for parameter tying to set values for interdependent hyperparameters like hidden dimension for consecutive layers.
+See "Advanced Use" section below.

 # Status